 Seminole is a somewhat small city located in the state of Oklahoma.
 With a population of 7,267 people and four constituent neighborhoods, Seminole is the 54th largest community in Oklahoma.

-Unlike some cities, Seminole isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Seminole are a mix of both white- and blue-collar jobs.
+Seminole is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Seminole is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Seminole who work in sales jobs (11.46%), office and administrative support (11.11%), and management occupations (8.36%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Seminole has relatively fewer families with younger children, and/or college students.
 Combined, this makes Seminole a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.